 Ping DaVinci

-The Incode connector is published in the Ping Identity Marketplace and supports both customer identity (CIAM) and workforce identity (IAM) use cases.
+The Incode DaVinci connector is published in the Ping Identity Marketplace and supports both customer identity (CIAM) and workforce identity (IAM) use cases.

 Prerequisites

-• A PingOne DaVinci environment with permission to add connectors
+• A PingOne DaVinci environment with permission to add connectors.

-• An Incode Standard Workflow configured for your verification use case
+• An Incode Standard Workflow configured for your verification use case.

 1. A user reaches the Incode Connector node in your DaVinci flow.